TiagoGOliveira/Portfolio/README.md

-# Data science portfolio by Tiago Guimaraes de Oliveira
+# Data Science Portfolio by Tiago Guimaraes de Oliveira

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.